top of page

 • Sugary foods and drinks: While tempting, sugary snacks and drinks can suppress immune function and worsen inflammation.

-• Alcohol and caffeine: Both alcohol and caffeine can dehydrate your body even more, so it's best to steer clear until you're feeling better.
+• Alcohol and caffeine: Both alcohol and caffeine can dehydrate your body even more, which will affect your body's ability to fight off the virus.
+Stay away from coffee, black tea, soda and alcohol until you're fully recovered.

 Listen to your body.

 Lastly, remember to listen to your body.
 If you're not feeling up to eating a full meal, that's okay.
 Focus on staying hydrated and consuming small, nutrient-rich snacks throughout the day.
-Don't hesitate to reach out to your primary care provider if you have any concerns or if your symptoms persist or worsen.
+Don't hesitate to contact your primary care provider if you have any concerns or if your symptoms persist or worsen.

 Remember, the flu won't last forever, and with proper rest and nourishment, you'll be back on your feet in no time.
 Take care of yourself, and we wish you a speedy recovery!